-On January 2nd, 1994, In Newsweekly covered the passage of the Gay and Lesbian Student Rights Law in Students celebrate passage of new rights law.
+On January 2nd, 1994, In Newsweekly covered the passage of the Gay and Lesbian Student Rights Law.
 The Gay and Lesbian Student Rights Law added sexual orientation to the list of protected classes of students in Massachusetts public schools.

 Students celebrate passage of new rights law, by Ed Boyce:

 About 100 gay, lesbian, and straight high school students and adult supporters gathered in Nurse’s Hall in the State House last Tuesday, December 21, to celebrate the passage of the Gay and Lesbian Student Right Bill and held a “youth speakout” about the new law’s significance.
 Preceding the event, Governor William Weld held a private meeting with several students where he performed a ceremonial signing of several copies of the landmark legislation which he officially signed two weeks previously.

 Lt.
 Governor Paul Cellucci joined students downstairs at the larger celebration and told students that the new law is one of a number of steps the Weld/Cellucci administration plans for improving the educational and social climate for all students in Massachusetts schools.

 “Governor Weld and I have just filed a number of bills to free our schools of violence,” said Cellucci.
 “We’re also freeing our schools of hate.”

 “[The Gay and Lesbian Student Rights law] sends a strong message that discrimination against any student, including gays and lesbians, will not be tolerated in any school in the Commonwealth.”